Japanese battleship Hatsuse

 Hatsuse (初瀬, Hatsuse) was a Shikishima-class pre-dreadnought battleship built for the Imperial Japanese Navy (IJN) in the late 1890s.
 As Japan lacked the industrial capacity to build such warships, the ship was designed and built in the United Kingdom.
 She participated in the early stages of the Russo-Japanese War of 1904–1905, including the Battle of Port Arthur on the second day of the war, as the flagship of the 1st Division.
-Hatsuse was involved in the subsequent operations until she struck two mines off Port Arthur in May 1904.
-The second mine detonated one of her magazines and Hatsuse sank almost immediately afterwards with the loss of over half her crew.
+Hatsuse was involved in the subsequent naval operations until she sank in a Russian minefield off Port Arthur on 15 May 1904 after the ship struck two mines.
+The ship struck one mine which caused significant damage.
+Less than two hours later, the ship struck a second mine which detonated one of her magazines and Hatsuse sank almost immediately afterwards with the loss of over half her crew.

 Description

 The Shikishima class was an improved version of the Majestic-class battleships of the United Kingdom's Royal Navy.
 At this time, Japan lacked the technology and capability to construct its own battleships and they had to be built abroad.
 Hatsuse was 438 ft 8 in long overall and had a beam of 76 ft 6 in and a draught of 27 ft 5 in at deep load.
 She displaced 14312 LT at normal load and had a crew of 849 officers and ratings when serving as a flagship.
 The ship was powered by two Humphrys Tennant vertical triple-expansion steam engines, each driving one shaft, using steam provided by 25 Belleville boilers.
 The engines were rated at 14500 ihp using forced draught and were designed to reach a top speed of 18 kn.
 Hatsuse, however, reached a maximum speed of 19.1 kn from 16117 ihp on her sea trials.
 She carried enough coal to give her a range of 5000 nmi at a speed of 10 kn.

 The ships' main battery consisted of four 12 in guns mounted in two twin gun turrets, one forward and one aft of the superstructure.
 Their secondary armament consisted of fourteen quick-firing (QF) 6 in guns, mounted in casemates on the sides of the hull and in the superstructure.
 A suite of smaller guns were carried for defence against torpedo boats.
 These included twenty QF 12-pounder (3 in) 12 cwt guns, eight 47 mm 3-pounders and four 2.5-pounder Hotchkiss guns of the same calibre, all of which were in single mounts.
 They was also armed with four submerged 18-inch (450 mm) torpedo tubes, two on each broadside.
 The waterline armour belt of the Shikishima-class ships consisted of Harvey armour 4–9 in thick.
 The armour of their gun turrets had a maximum thickness of 10 in and their decks ranged from 2.5 to 4 in in thickness.